 According to Dr Leonard Ang, an ophthalmologist at Mount Elizabeth Hospital, pink eye can be the result of either an infection or allergy.
 "Infection is most commonly caused by viruses that may be associated with colds.
 Additionally, pink eye can also be caused by allergies.
 These cases tend to happen more often in children who have other allergic conditions such as hay fever or eczema," says Dr Ang.

-Regardless of the treatment required, Dr Ang suggests bringing your child to see the doctor either way.
-“This is particularly important when the pinkeye is severe, pro-longed or associated with pain or loss of vision,” advises Dr Ang.
+Regardless of the treatment required, Dr Ang suggests bringing your child to see the doctor either way to confirm the diagnosis and to make sure that the eyes are not too badly affected.
+"If the conjunctivitis is severe, pro-longed or associated with pain or loss of vision, then the patient should be seen by an eye specialist as soon as possible" advises Dr Ang.

 Prevention tip: Pink eye is easily passed from person to person, which is why children who have been diagnosed are kept out of school until they've started treatment and are no longer contagious.
 Remind kids often to not touch their eyes, nose, or mouth, which is a good way to ward off pinkeye as well as other infections.